 while the inverse reaction occurs during the regeneration phase.
-In the direct reaction, the exchanger R can exchange the bound ion Na+ for the Ca2+ ions present in the hard water, so the calcium is removed from the water and the equivalent quantity of sodium is released to the solution.
+In the direct reaction, the exchanger R can exchange the bound ion Na^+ for the Ca^{2+} ions present in the hard water, so the calcium is removed from the water and the equivalent quantity of sodium is released to the solution.
 When all the active sites are occupied by Ca2+ or Mg2+ ions, the resin has to be regenerated through the employment of a regenerant solution of NaCl, in order to bring the sites back to the Na+ form and the resin can be reused (Alexandratos 2009).

 The IEX resins are employed for several applications, for example for softening/dealkalization, organic scavenging, demineralization, nitrate or boron removal and accordingly several different types are available in the industry.
 The resins are typically categorized into cation and anion exchange resins and within both categories a further sub-categorisation into strong and weak resins is performed in literature (Wheaton and Lefevre 2016).
 Within the cation exchange resins, the weak resins have a high affinity with hydrogen ions and are typically regenerated via the employment of strong acids, conversely the strong resins are able to exchange cations and to split neutral salts and are typically regenerated via a NaCl solution.
-Regarding the anion exchange resins, the weak resins are used for the sorption of strong acids and are regenerated via caustic soda, while the strong resins have greater affinity for weak acids, as the ones commonly present in the water to be demineralized.
+Regarding the anion exchange resins, the weak resins have greater affinity for weak acids, as the ones commonly present in the water to be demineralized.
 In the following, the model of IEX resins employed for water softening with co-current regeneration is described.
-The model structure then can be readapted, when necessary, to other applications, modifying the input feed composition, the resin properties and the regenerant solution.
+The model structure then can be readapted, when necessary, to other applications, modifying the input feed composition, the resin properties and the regenerate solution.

-9.1.
-Model for IEX Resins for Water Softening
+9.1 IEX Resins Model for Water Softening